Teaching Your Kids About Money – Do You Do It? Or Do You Shy Away From The Subject?

 Teaching Your Kids About Money – Fun Money Games

 Finance for kids doesn’t need to be boring.
 There are many games that teach kids about money in a fun way.
-My favourite board game for this is Monopoly.
+My favorite board game for this is Monopoly.

 Because it has many levels and can keep adults engaged and entertained more so than some of the games aimed at younger children.
 I struggle to play ‘shop’ for any length of time (bad mother me!).